mycelium-colony/graperank-nodejs/README.md

 > A : *"Whatever 'inputs' you want ... and for any 'context' you need"*.

-The GrapeRank `Interpreter` ingests and normalizes ANY content to user configurable standard `ratings`, valued from 0-1.
-It has a pluggable architecture by which developers can add additional `protocols` for interpreting ANY content from ANY network.
+The GrapeRank `Interpreter` ingests and normalizes ANY content to user-configurable standard `ratings`, valued from 0-1.
+It has a modular architecture by which developers can add additional `protocols` for interpreting ANY content from ANY network.

 Here's an overview of the interpreter protocols for the *default* 'Web of Trust' context :